The Cambridge EMBA & the Global EMBA

-It is a highly practical programme – the Team Consulting Project (TCP) and International Business Study Trip (IBST) ensure the Cambridge EMBA is at the leading edge of global business developments.
+It is a highly practical programme – the Team Consulting Project (TCP) and International Business Study Trip (IBST) ensure the Executive MBA programmes are at the leading edge of global business developments.

 Elective modules and individual projects allow participants to customise their experience to suit their long-term goals.

 These masters programmes allow you to study while you work.
 Designed to fit into the busy schedules of senior executives, it does not require significant time spent away from your organisation.